-The Blinn House is the perfect melding of modern house and gorgeous site.
+The 1957 Marjorie Salzman Blinn House is the perfect melding of modern house and nature's beauty.
 Homeowner Mark gave me a tour.
 It is obvious that his young family loves the home, and it is easy to see why.
 We entered from the garage into the recreation room, a former carport, where the Blinn's, both teachers, used to give art lessons.
 The upper floor’s living area has a beautiful wood ceiling with post and beam construction.
 The beams have been painted black over the years.

 The living room has a shallow balcony with views to the natural terraced site.
 The home was carefully planned so as to preserve as many trees and as much of the natural site as possible.
 Tucked into the wooded site, the house feels cozy and remote, even though the home is very close to the main street running through the city.